corranwebster/toga/docs/en/topics/backends.md

         self._impl = MyWidget(self)
 ```

-But if you watch your application to be cross-platform, you will have multiple implementations for different backends, and you should do the following:
+But if you want your application to be cross-platform, you will have multiple implementations for different backends, and you should do the following:

-- create a new Factory object for your application or library with it's own project name and add that as a new attribute to the interface you've written.
+- create a new `Factory` object for your application or library with it's own project name and make that factory object part of your internal API.
 - in your `pyproject.toml` add entrypoints for each implementation of the interface of in groups of the form `toga.<project_name>.backend.<backend_name>`.

 Particularly complex applications or libraries which are defining many new widgets may find it useful to follow Toga's example and break out the implementations into separate projects to make dependency management easier.